Digital Marketing Resume

 Name and Photo

 This is a given.
-Include your full name (not only your first name) right at the top of your resume and a professional profile photo (headshot).
-This is the first impression of transparency you want to communicate and not ruin it here.
+Include your full name (not just your first name) and a professional profile photo (headshot) at the top of your resume.
+This is the first impression of transparency and professionalism that you want to convey.

 Contact Information